purit1179/261433/README.md

 - Taking personal responsibility for class prerequisites and coming to class prepared
 - Taking personal responsibility for scheduling and managing the homework
 - Treating others in a respectful manner
+- Plagiarism is not acceptable in any cases
 - Accepting things you cannot change, working respectfully within the system to change things you can, and choosing your battles wisely

 ## Attendance including Active & Enthusiastic Participation